tgirke/rcf/rates.md

 ---
 layout: page
-title: Access and rates of HPCC's hardware and software resources
+title: Access and rates
 permalink: rates.html
 ---

 # How to gain access?

-* Email account request to [support@biocluster.ucr.edu](support@biocluster.ucr.edu) including email and name of user and PI.
+* Email user account request to [support@biocluster.ucr.edu](support@biocluster.ucr.edu) including email and name of both user and PI.
 * An FAU for the annual registration fee (see below) is required if a PI's lab is not registered yet.

 # Annual Registration Fee